Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 https://github.com/GatorEducator/gatorgrader

-Taking inspiration from the principles of specification-based grading, the grade that a student receives on the laboratory assignments will have the following
+Taking inspiration from the principles of specification-based grading, the grade that a student receives on the laboratory assignments and the web design portfolio will have the following components:
-components:

-  - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
+  - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a web-based system that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
 Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for